CatHuyuH24/A-EMS/docs/Project_Plan.md

   1.  **Boilerplate Generation:** Use AI to generate boilerplate code for each FastAPI microservice (`Sales`, `Finance`, `HR`, etc.), including Dockerfiles and basic endpoints based on `API_Specification.md`.
   2.  **Logic Implementation:** Implement business logic for each service with AI providing code snippets, suggestions, and bug fixes.
   3.  **Database Integration:** Generate SQLAlchemy models and database interaction logic for each service, potentially within its own schema.
-  4.  **Unit & Integration Testing:** Generate test cases and testing scripts to ensure each microservice is reliable and meets its API contract.### Phase 3: Frontend Development
+  4.  **Unit & Integration Testing:** Generate test cases and testing scripts to ensure each microservice is reliable and meets its API contract.

+### Phase 4: Frontend Development

 - **Objective:** Develop the user-facing Next.js application.
 - **AI-Driven Workflow:**
   1.  **Component Scaffolding:** Use AI to generate React/TypeScript components based on the `UI_UX.md` document and Tailwind CSS.
-  2.  **Page & Layout Creation:** Build the main pages (Dashboard, Chat) and implement routing.
+  2.  **Page & Layout Creation:** Build the main pages (Dashboard, Chat) and implement routing with authentication-aware navigation.
-  3.  **State Management:** Implement state management solutions (e.g., Zustand, Redux Toolkit) with AI guidance.
+  3.  **State Management:** Implement state management solutions (e.g., Zustand, Redux Toolkit) with AI guidance for authentication state.
-  4.  **API Integration:** Connect the frontend to the backend APIs, with AI helping to write data-fetching hooks and handle responses.
+  4.  **API Integration:** Connect the frontend to the backend APIs, with AI helping to write data-fetching hooks and handle authenticated responses.
   5.  **Visualization:** Use AI to generate code for the `Recharts` library to build dashboard widgets.

-### Phase 4: AI & Docker Integration
+### Phase 5: AI & Docker Integration

 - **Objective:** Containerize the application and integrate the AI assistant.
 - **AI-Driven Workflow:**